 Choose one Concentration:

 This course has been designed to challenge students in the meeting planning process.
 The course will utilize the skills and common body of knowledge acquired in HOS 340 and introduces students to a more specialized area of study focusing on meeting planning.
 Analysis of the tools and strategies adopted by the industry will enable students to effectively plan, implement and evaluate the products and services associated with meeting planning.
 The student will manage (plan, promote, budget and execute) a business meeting over the period of 1 or more days.
 Course Offering: This is a hybrid course that requires in-seat time one class period (75 minutes) and non-seat-time (on-line) one class period (75 minutes) per week.
 Offered once a year during the spring semester.

 This course provides an introduction to the nature and scope of tourism planning at the local, regional and national levels.
 Topics to be addressed include economic, social, environmental and policy considerations within the sustainable development framework.
 This course also discusses planning and development guidelines in different geographical areas.
 Case studies will be used to discuss different strategies regarding planning, initiating, and implementing tourism events and activities.
 Junior standing.

-This course considers the analysis of theories, principles and techniques of hotel management.
-Subjects include the principles of organizing, the formulation of goals and objectives, decision-making processes, staffing, employee/ guest relations and labor management negotiations.
+The course considers the analysis of theories, principles and techniques of hotel management.
+Subjects include the principles of organizing, the formulation of goals and objectives, decision-making, processes, staffing, employee/guest relations and labor management negotiations.
 The problems and issues management encounters are emphasized.
 This is a hybrid course that requires in-seat-time one class period (75 minutes) and non-seat-time (online) one class period (75 minutes) per week.
 Offered once a year during the spring semester.
 Must have senior standing or minimum 90 credits completed.

 Select one of the following: